Illtyd Trethowan

 Illtyd Trethowan (12 May 1907 – 30 October 1993), born Kenneth Trethowan, was an English Benedictine monk, Roman Catholic priest, philosopher, theologian, and author.

 Early life

 Born at Salisbury in 1907, Trethowan was the son of William James Trethowan, a solicitor, by his marriage to Emma Louisa van Kempen.
 He was baptised as William Kenneth in the Church of England and educated at Felsted School and Brasenose College, Oxford.
 While at Oxford, he contracted poliomyelitis and was left with a withered arm.
-In 1929 Trethowan was received into the Roman Catholic Church and took a job as a schoolmaster at the Oratory School, London, later transferring to Ampleforth.
+In 1929 Trethowan was received into the Roman Catholic Church and took a job as a schoolmaster at the Oratory School, London, later transferring to Downside Abbey.

 Monastic life

 Trethowan became a novice monk at Downside Abbey in 1932 and the same year was 'clothed' a monk under the name of Illtyd, in honour of Saint Illtud.
 In 1938, he was ordained a priest and from then on taught philosophy to junior monks in the monastery.
 From 1936 to 1982, he also taught Classics and later English literature at Downside School, a boarding school for boys then attached to the monastery.

 Trethowan was the author of several religious books and many learned articles, translations and book reviews.
 From 1946 to 1952 and again from 1960 to 1964, he edited The Downside Review.
 He served as sub-prior of Downside Abbey between 1958 and 1991 and, when he retired, was given the honorary title of "Cathedral Prior of Ely".
 He was also a visiting professor in theology at Brown University.

 Trethowan died at Bath, Somerset, on 30 October 1993, having said shortly before that he was happy to die.
 An obituary said of him:

 Illtyd Trethowan was a man for whom God was the priority.
 In 61 years of unswervingly faithful monastic life, he lived what he taught: that it is possible for the human mind to be aware of God.
 He was... a gentle, learned, and always kind monk.